Iamsbharti/react-auth0/README.md

 It uses auth0-js package to implement auth0 sdk.<br/>

+## API

+Created public and private api with nodeJS (express)<br/>
+Private API security is set up with Auth0 <br/>
+Using jwt and jwtRSA for identification of access_token and issuer.<br/>

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

-It start the project at 'localhost:3000'
+It start the client project at 'localhost:3000'<br/>
+Along with API Nodejs server at 'localhost:3001'<br/>

 ### `npm test`